- 1 How do I come on a trip?

+Sunday morning everyone helps to clean the hostel and leave it in the condition we got it in.
 During the day on Sunday, you go walking again… After the walk, each group heads straight back to Edinburgh, usually arriving sometime in the evening.
 This gives some flexibility for arrival times back in Edinburgh.
 You may have the option of doing a shorter walk on Sunday and getting back to Edinburgh earlier.

 What do I need to bring?

 The hostel will provide bedding and clean sheets for you.
 Cooking facilities, cutlery, crockery and utensils are all provided by the hostel although sometimes bottle openers are missing!
 You will need: